Michigan Supreme Court restores minimum wage and sick leave laws reversed by Republicans years ago

 The sick leave provisions mean many businesses will be required to provide workers with paid time off.

-The Michigan Chamber, a statewide business organization, said it was disappointed by the “court's activism.”
+The Michigan Chamber, a statewide business organization, expressed disappointment with the “court's activism.”

+But labor unions and activists praised the decision.
+Republicans "quite literally stole out of the pockets of Michigan workers” with the five-year legal fight, Michigan AFL-CIO President Ron Bieber said.

+In a dissent, Chief Justice Elizabeth Clement acknowledged there's reason to be frustrated by what lawmakers did, but there's nothing in the constitution to prevent it, and "as tempting as it might be to step into the breach, this court lacks the power to create restrictions out of whole cloth.”

 Follow Ed White on X at https://twitter.com/edwritez